elliotlarson/dev-notes/angular-notes.md

 It looks like the `ng test` command doesn't give you the ability to run specs for a single file, but you can do it with `karma` directly:

-First, start the `karma` run with `start`.
+First, start the `karma` test runner with `start`.
 This will unfortunately run all of your tests when it starts up:

 ```bash
 $ node_modules/.bin/karma start